Discover the stunning desert landscape with rocky hills and numerous tall cacti under a partly cloudy sky, perfect for day trips from Tucson.

 Joshua Tree National Park in California uniquely blends desert landscapes and rock formations.
 You can hike trails like Hidden Valley or Barker Dam.

 The park is also famous for stargazing due to its clear, dark skies.
 Don’t miss the Cholla Cactus Garden for a unique photo opportunity.
-Camping is available if you want to extend your stay.
+Camping is available for those who wish to extend their stay.

 6. Petrified Forest National Park